cryptofuture/hx50ripper/README.md

 ### Preferences

 You can set most preferences using Settings Menu in HX50 Photo Ripper.
-But you need to preset envs for [hydra](https://github.com/gnd/hydra).
-Hydra used for Live Preview Window and works only in Linux.

-Export liveview path for ex.: `export CAM_LV="http://10.0.0.1:60152"`

-Export save folder path for ex.: `export SAVE_LV="/mnt/LV/sony_%05d.jpeg"`

 ### How It Works